SAP-archive/cloud-platform-iot-starterkit/src/examples/java/mqtt-over-wss/README.md

-The example demonstrates how to connect to the IoT Services via MQTT over WebSocket.
+The example demonstrates how to connect to the SAP Cloud Platform Internet of Things via MQTT over WebSocket.
 The Java sample client creates a connection to MMS, subscribes to the log topic and and publishes a message to the data topic.
 More information about the MQTT over WebSocket data service can be found [here](https://help.hana.ondemand.com/iot/frameset.htm?56d02092904346c1a605713021d2f875.html).
 The sample code uses the [Paho Java MQTT](https://eclipse.org/paho/clients/java/) libs.

-Before executing the sample, you need to make sure to edit the [IoTServicesSample class](src/main/java/mqtt/client/IoTServicesSample.java) by adding your HCP account Id, the device Id, the OAuth token as well as the actual message.
+Before executing the sample, you need to make sure to edit the [IoTServicesSample class](src/main/java/mqtt/client/IoTServicesSample.java) by adding your SAP Cloud Platform account Id, the device Id, the OAuth token as well as the actual message.

 After you finished the configuration you can build and run the project.